Hoeijmakers/StarRotator/README.md

 # StarRotator

-This is a minimal guide for for getting StarRotator to run.
+StarRotator is a package that simulates a rotation-broadened stellar spectrum during an exoplanet transit event.
+The simulation is done via numerical integration of the stellar disk, with model photosphere spectra from either PHOENIX or SPECTRUM.

-#### Minimal steps needed to run StarRotator:
+#### This is a minimal guide for for getting StarRotator to run.

 In order to run StarRotator, perform the following steps:
 1) Clone the repo / pull it to your machine.
 This will include the files to run SPECTRUM as well.
 If you are happy running StarRotator without SPECTRUM (i.e. without specific intensity-model spectra provided by the SPECTRUM code), you can skip ahead to step 14.